Kris Statlander: Championship pursuits (2024–2025)

-AEW Women's World Champion (2025–present)
+AEW Women's World Champion (2025–2026)

 At All Out on September 20, Statlander defeated "Timeless" Toni Storm, Jamie Hayter and Thekla to win the AEW Women's World Championship, marking her first world championship in a major promotion, as well as the first woman to have won the AEW Women's World Championship and the AEW TBS Championship.
 On the September 24 episode of Dynamite, Statlander defeated Mina Shirakawa in her first title defense.
 After the match, Statlander was confronted by the Death Riders and teased joining the group, but ultimately rejected their offer.
 On October 18 at WrestleDream, Statlander successfully defended her title against Toni Storm.
 On November 12 at Blood & Guts, Statlander competed in the first ever women's Blood and Guts match, but her team was defeated.
+At Full Gear on November 22, Statlander successfully defended her title against Mercedes Moné.
+At Worlds End on December 27, Statlander successfully defended her title against Jamie Hayter.

+On the January 28, 2026 episode of Dynamite, she successfully defended her title against Thekla.
+On the February 11 episode of Dynamite, Statlander lost the title to Thekla in a strap match, ending her reign at 144 days.
+At Revolution on March 15, Statlander failed to regain the title from Thekla in a two out of three falls match, losing 1–2.

+Various storylines (2026–present)

+After Revolution, Statlander began being approached by Hikaru Shida in attempt to form a tag team.
+On the April 29 episode of Dynamite, Statlander and Shida would unsuccessfully challenged Divine Dominion (Lena Kross and Megan Bayne) for the AEW Women's World Tag Team Championship.
+At Double or Nothing on May 24, Statlander once again failed to regain the women's world title from Thekla in a four-way match involving Shida and Jamie Hayter.
+During the match, Statlander would be betrayed and attacked by Shida, disbanding their tag team.
+Three days later on Collision, Statlander defeated Shida in a Lights Out Philly Street Fight.

+Pro Wrestling: EVE (2025–present)

+On July 4, 2025, Statlander made her debut for the independent women's wrestling promotion Pro-Wrestling: EVE at EVE 136: Mean Grrls, where she defeated Anita Vaughan to win the Pro-Wrestling: EVE International Championship.
+On March 8, 2026, at Pro Wrestling: EVE's biggest event Wrestle Queendom VIII, successfully defending her title against Charlie (formerly Dakota Kai in WWE).